AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 ### Smaug's Belly

-When you know your target's weakest point your arrows have 2 piercing.
+When you know your target's weakest point and aim for it, your arrows have 2 piercing.

 ### Strider